cyrilletuzi/angular-async-local-storage/README.md

 Errors are unlikely to happen, but in an app you should always catch all potential errors.

+You DO need to subscribe, even if you don't have something specific to do after writing in local storage (because RxJS observables are cold by default).

 You do NOT need to unsubscribe : the observable autocompletes (like in the Http service).

 ```